nodejs/build/doc/meetings/build-wg-meeting-2023-07-04.md

   * Maybe we can ask for support from the Linux foundation (Sovereign Tech Fund initiative)
 * Infrastructure for MacOS 12.x [#3240](https://github.com/nodejs/build/issues/3240)
   * Not a lot of news
-  * @ulises will ask for support if he is still stuck with Ansible playbooks.
+  * ulises will ask for support if he is still stuck with Ansible playbooks.
   * There are empty spots (2-3 potentially) in Orka that we might we able to reuse.
-  * Images without Xcode installed can be quite limited. @Ulises to confirm if new images can include xcode properly installed.
+  * Images without Xcode installed can be quite limited.
+Ulises to confirm if new images can include xcode properly installed.
   * The Orka Snapshots are not properly restored (since the beginning of the year)
 * Membership audit [#3144](https://github.com/nodejs/build/issues/3144)
   * Skipped due time